"When the student is ready, the teacher appears."

 Real obedience has a particular quality:

-Chosen: You've decided to follow, not been forced.
+Chosen: We've decided to follow, not been forced.

-Discerning: You've evaluated the teacher and found them worthy.
+Discerning: We've evaluated the teacher and found them worthy.

-Temporary: You know this is a phase, not a permanent state.
+Temporary: We know this is a phase, not a permanent state.

-Connected to truth: Your obedience serves your deepest values.
+Connected to truth: Our obedience serves our deepest values.

 Growing Obedience